 The product described in this manual incorporates copyright protection technology that is protected by method claims of certain U.S. patents and other intellectual property rights owned by Macrovision Corporation and other rights owners.
-Use of this copyright protection technology must be authorized by Macrovision Corporation, and is intended for home and other limited viewing uses only unless otherwise authorized by Macrovision Corporation.
-Reverse engineering or disassembly is prohibited.
+Use of this copyright protection technology must be authorized by other limited viewing uses only unless otherwise authorized by Macrovision Corporation, Reverse engineering or disassembly is prohibited.